 Canada Day Festival

-- Blackwood Sand Zone – an area where folks could make their own sandcastles and play in the sand from 1:00 pm until 8:00 pm.
+- Sand Zone – sandcastles and play in the sand from 1:00 pm until 8:00 pm.

 Entertainment Schedule

-In addition to the above festival activities, the Canada Day celebrations at Abbotsford Exhibition Park feature free outdoor entertainment on two stages.
-Below were the schedules for both stages in 2023.
-The schedule for 2024 is to be confirmed.
+In addition to the above festival activities, the Canada Day celebrations at Abbotsford Exhibition Park feature free outdoor entertainment.
+Below was what this past year’s schedule looked like.

 Abbotsford Canada Day Fireworks

-A number of Canada Day celebrations in the Lower Mainland feature evening fireworks.
-There are usually July 1st fireworks in Burnaby, Coquitlam and Surrey.
+A number of Canada Day celebrations in the Lower Mainland feature evening fireworks, including Abbotsford’s.
+There are also usually July 1st fireworks in Burnaby, Coquitlam and Surrey.

 Other Information

-For further details about the July 1st event at Exhibition Park, click Abbotsford Canada Day.
+Click Abbotsford Canada Day for further details about the July 1st event at Exhibition Park.

-- For a list of August long weekend events in other parts of the Lower Mainland, click Vancouver Canada Day Events.
+Check out Vancouver Canada Day Events for a list of July long weekend events in other parts of the Lower Mainland.

 Other articles that might be of interest include the following: